benedictmulongo/message-tracker-api/docs/README.md

 #### How to run

 ##### CASE 1: You want to use the current project dependencies
-######  This project uses python v.
-3.9 in order for case 1 to work use system with python 3.9 installed otherwise use case 2 or case 3

 * Install pipenv
 ```cmd
 > pip install pipenv